June 3, 2016

 I woke up just before dawn, so I could enjoy the rising sun coloring the city's skyline across the river.
 The air was cold, but the view worthy.

 Standing there and looking through this literal gate to the west, I thought about the massive social differences seen in this area.
-St Louis is one of the Rust Belt cities where the economic decline hit hard, and while the Missouri side was able to +- resurrect itself, the East St Louis was not.
+St Louis is one of the Rust Belt cities where the economic decline hit hard, and while the Missouri side was able to +- resurrect itself, East St Louis was not.
 And now, in the daylight, the devastation was entirely in sight.
 As I drove through the streets, I noticed that every fourth or fifth car parked along the roads had a broken window.
 "Wow," I thought.
 "Not good."
 Given the city's status, it didn't really surprise me, but it also didn't add any confidence to be here for sure.

 Yet, there was one spot that lured me more than the instinct to leave.
 Well, two, actually.